paul-mesnilgrente/beekuty/README.md

 How to deploy
 -------------

-Push your changes to master.
+Push your changes to main.

 Update the gallery photos
 -------------------------